Your Scholarship Search

 - ACT scores sent

 - Look to see what scholarships are offered based on your major.
 Departmental scholarships are based on what you want to study.
 Sometimes these are listed on the financial aid site, but more likely can be found on the Department’s web page.
 Many departmental scholarships go unclaimed because few students apply.
 Don't leave this money on the table!

-After exhausting all scholarship opportunities at the colleges you choose, it is time to look at outside scholarships.
 Outside scholarships can be added or “stacked” to scholarships earned from the college/university.
 Places to look for outside scholarships include:

 - Your job or your parents’ job.
 Many employers offer scholarships or tuition reimbursement programs.
-Contact your manager to see if there is program through your job and ask your parents to do the same.
+Contact your manager to see if there is a program through your job and ask your parents to do the same.

 - Your place of worship.
-Many religious organizations such as churches, mosques and temples, have scholarships funds designated for their membership.
+Many religious organizations such as churches, mosques, and temples, have scholarships funds designated for their membership.
 Check to see if you would qualify.